Moroz-js/cpgenerator/supabase/SCHEMA.md

 - UNIQUE(token) - ensures token uniqueness

 **RLS Policies:**
-- Users can view invitations for their workspaces
+- Users can view invitations for workspaces they own
-- Users can view invitations sent to their email
+- Users can view invitations sent to their email (via profiles table)
+- Workspace owners can create invitations
-- Owners can create/update invitations
+- Workspace owners can update invitations

+**Note:** Uses `profiles` table for email lookup instead of `auth.users` to avoid RLS issues

 ---